CLOSE MENU

 • Provides complimentary access to and facilitate the use of a quality improvement learning platform, which employs quality indicators appropriate for home-based primary care patients and allows practices to benchmark their performance.

-Before the Learning Network kick-off meeting in November 2023, practices will be asked to conduct guided self-assessments and complete web-based exercises.
-Teams will complete an initial assessment of their current practice, identify opportunities for improvement, and will work between learning sessions to meet their aims.
+Before the Learning Network half-day kick-off meeting on June 26, 2024, practices will be asked to conduct guided self-assessments of their current practice and identify opportunities for improvement.
+After the kick-off training session, practices will work between monthly learning sessions (workshops) to meet their aims.

 Benefits of Participation:

-• Access to experts in HBPC & quality improvement principles
+• Access to experts in HBPC & quality and process improvement principles

 • Interaction with a national community of committed HBPC providers and practices